Inside Job (2010 film)

-Inside Job is a 2010 American documentary film, directed by Charles Ferguson, about the late-2000s financial crisis.
+Inside Job is a 2010 American documentary film, directed by Charles Ferguson, about the 2008 financial crisis.
 Ferguson, who began researching in 2008, said the film is about "the systemic corruption of the United States by the financial services industry and the consequences of that systemic corruption", amongst them conflicts of interest of academic research, which led to improved disclosure standards by the American Economic Association.
-In five parts, the film explores how changes in the policy environment and banking practices helped create the financial crisis.
+In five parts, the film explores how changes in the policy environment and banking practices led to the 2008 financial crisis.

 The film was acclaimed by film critics, who praised its pacing, research, and exposition of complex material.
 It was screened at the 2010 Cannes Film Festival in May 2010 and, on February 27, 2011, won Best Documentary Feature at the 83rd Academy Awards.

 Synopsis

 The film begins by examining the effects of the government of Iceland's shift toward deregulation in 2000, which included the privatization of its banks.
 When Lehman Brothers went bankrupt and AIG collapsed, Iceland and the rest of the world went into a global recession.